BONSAMURAIS/BONSAI-ontology-RDF-framework/README.md

 Discussions and tools regarding the development of a minimal ontology for BONSAI.

-This repo has been created to create a common platform for all of the discussions.
+This repo has been created as a common platform for all of the discussions.

 The repo currently contains: